• Home

 How Does Unemployment Compare Across Presidents?

-• Unemployment rate in 2020 was 8.1%.
-It increased by 1.6% under Trump, compared to a decrease of 3.1% in unemployment under Obama.
+• In Trump's first term, Unemployment was at 8.1% for 2020, increasing by 1.6% over his full term, compared to a decrease of 3.1% in unemployment under Obama.

-• Over the past 40 years, on average Unemployment has:
+• Over the past 45 years, on average Unemployment has:

-• In Democratic administrations — Improved by .48% per year
+• In Democratic administrations — Improved by .46% per year

-• In Republican administrations — Worsened by .28% per year
+• In Republican administrations — Worsened by .29% per year

 Has Trump improved employment?
 Who is better for employment?
 Do republicans improve unemployment?
 Did Obama have worse unemployment?
 Who is better for the economy?